MIT-LCP/mimic-website/content/about/acknowledgments.md

 An additional citation for all data hosted on PhysioNet is:

 >  Physiobank, physiotoolkit, and physionet components of a new research resource for complex physiologic signals.
 Goldberger AL, Amaral LAN, Glass L,  Hausdorff JM, Ivanov P, Mark RG, Mietus JE, Moody GB, Peng C, and Stanley HE.
 Circulation.
 101(23), pe215--e220.
 2000.

+## MIMIC Code Repository

+The [MIMIC Code Repository](https://github.com/MIT-LCP/mimic-code) provides code and example usage of the MIMIC-III database, and is described in [the open access publication here](https://doi.org/10.1093/jamia/ocx084).
+If you use any code in the repository, we would appreciate if you would cite the publication as follows:

+> Johnson, Alistair EW, David J. Stone, Leo A. Celi, and Tom J. Pollard.
+"The MIMIC Code Repository: enabling reproducibility in critical care research."
+Journal of the American Medical Informatics Association (2017): ocx084.

 # Research groups